 We were driving approximately 1h after we left Svinafellsjokull and finally silhouette of the bridge next to the glacier lagoon started to arise in front of us.

 We were here many times but every time it looks so different and breath-taking, especially when you arrive on time to catch sunset light.

 Do not forget to go on the other side of the bridge and spend some time on the Diamond Beach where some of the icebergs from the lagoon land.
 If you will be lucky enough you can spot seals who will be as curious about your presence there as you are curious to watch them.

 The gate to the East

-Always when travelling to South we tend to stay overnight in the town of Hofn as there is a camping site overviewing the lake and Stokness peninsula.
-So next day, we can always make some walk on the black sand beaches of Stokknes while making photos of a remarkable Vestrahorn and than we can drive further East and enter the areas where not an average tourist will go.
+Always when traveling to South we tend to stay overnight in the town of Hofn as there is a camping site overviewing the lake and Stokknes peninsula.
+So next day, we can always make some walk on the black sand beaches of Stokknes while taking photos of a remarkable Vestrahorn and than we can drive further East and enter the areas where not an average tourist will go.